fedomain/sudoku.js/README.md

 # Welcome to my test sudoku app

 This app is a test and learn project for me to write this game in JS, HTML5 & CSS3.
+The structure and basis of this game is reengineered from the Android mobile app game Andoku3 from Markus Wiederkehr.
+All copyright is reserved to Markus Wiederkehr.
+This game is not for commerical use and I hold no copyright to any of the game play and IPs.

 Rules